Trojan Awakener: Detecting Dormant Malicious Hardware Using Laser Logic State Imaging (Extended Version): Experimental Setup

-To prepare the device for LLSI measurements, we disabled the onboard voltage regulator for VDD.
+To prepare the device for LLSI measurements, we disabled the onboard voltage regulator for VCC.
 Then, we soldered an SMA connector to the voltage rail for supplying the voltage externally via a power supply that can be modulated.
-For this purpose, we modified a MIC22705YML-EV voltage regulator evaluation board by replacing the resistor between the \ac{fb} pin and GND with a resistor to set the correct output voltage, in series with a 50\,$\Omega$ resistor, see Fig.~\ref{fig:setup_modulation}.
+For this purpose, we modified a MIC22705YML-EV voltage regulator evaluation board by replacing the resistor between the feedback pin and GND with a resistor to set the correct output voltage, in series with a 50\,$\Omega$ resistor, see Fig.~\ref{fig:setup_modulation}.
 In parallel to the latter, we connected a Keithley 3390 laboratory waveform generator to generate a sine wave.
-The regulator's output then outputs a sine wave with a DC offset of the rated value for VDD of 1\,\si{\volt} with a sufficient current drive strength.
-To increase the amplitude of the LLSI signal, we desoldered all decoupling capacitors connected to VDD larger than 100\,\si{\nano\farad} from the \ac{pcb} using a hot air station.
-Figures~\ref{fig:setup_kintex_laser} and~\ref{fig:setup_kintex_laser_zoom} show optical (light reflectance) images of the entire chip and a section of the logic fabric, respectively.
-Capturing a raw \ac{llsi} image from the Kintex-7 logic fabric indicates that the modulation of VDD influences the light reflection almost everywhere, see Fig.~\ref{fig:raw_llsi}.
+The regulator's output then provides a sine wave with a frequency of up to \SI{300}{\kilo\hertz} and a DC offset of the rated value for VCC of 1\,\si{\volt} with a sufficient current drive strength.
+For higher frequencies, the regulator would stop functioning as intended.
+However, already when trying to modulate the \ac{dut}'s voltage rail at low frequencies of a few \si{\kilo\hertz}, no significant modulation can be measured on the \ac{pcb}'s voltage rail.
+The reason for that is the existence of large decoupling capacitors, smoothing undesired peaks and fluctuations of the supply voltage.
+We desoldered all decoupling capacitors connected to VCC of \SI{0.1}{\micro\farad} and larger using a hot air station to achieve a sufficiently high modulation amplitude.
+As a result, we could achieve a peak-to-peak modulation between \SI{150}{\mV} and \SI{200}{\mV} around the VCC offset of \SI{1}{\volt} at a frequency $f$ of \SI{80}{\kilo\hertz}.

+Fig.~\ref{fig:setup_kintex_laser} shows optical (light reflectance) images of the entire chip and a section of the logic fabric.
+A raw \ac{llsi} image from the Kintex-7 logic fabric indicates that the modulation of VCC influences the light reflection almost everywhere, see Fig.~\ref{fig:raw_llsi}.